HONKY TONK FOR JESUS ???

 Here is the TBN big healing tent style Gospel in "I'll Fly Away."

 Shut your eyes, and visualize yourself walking in the big front entrance of some Charismatic temple, and the organist is getting the spirit up in people to ready them for the big man's grand entrance soon.
-Everyone in the place is giddy and jolly-- like at the Aragon Ballroom in Chicago, or the Hacienda Supper Club.
+Everyone in the place is giddy and jolly-- like at the Aragon Ballroom in Chicago, or the Hacienda Supper Club in San Jose.

 "Just a closer walk with Thee" was composed by a Big Band leader exclusively for night club use-- Does it "move" you?